Niina Petrõkina: 2024–25 season: European gold

 Petrõkina began the season by competing on the 2024–25 ISU Challenger Series, finishing seventh at the 2024 Lombardia Trophy and winning silver at the 2024 Trophée Métropole Nice Côte d'Azur.
-Going on to compete on the 2024–25 Grand Prix series, she hada rough outing at the 2024 NHK Trophy, where she finished a disappointing tenth place.
+Going on to compete on the 2024–25 Grand Prix series, she had a rough outing at the 2024 NHK Trophy, where she finished a disappointing tenth place.
 One week later, Petrõkina competed at her second Grand Prix assignment, the 2024 Finlandia Trophy.
 She only placed eleventh in the short program after popping a planned triple lutz into a single and getting no value for that jump.
 However, Petrõkina managed to deliver a strong free skate, placing fourth in that segment of the competition and moving up to seventh place overall.
 In an interview following the event, she said, "Today I have a real smile on my face.
 I am physically really ready but now I had two bad shorts in a row.
 I have to and will work on my mental side.
 But I am happy about today's Free Skate.
 I am looking forward to rest for a few days now, as it was really stressful with these two competitions back to back.
 Next then will be Estonian Nationals and then Europeans and I really want to do well there."

 In mid-December, Petrõkina won her third national title at the 2025 Estonian Championships.